 Layering, top to bottom

 Comfy winter running is all about layering appropriately.
-Choosing the proper materials and stacking them in the right order (only superheroes wear their underwear on the outside) helps us accomplish ideal conditions for warmth, comfort and dryness for great winter running.
+Choosing the proper winter running clothes and stacking them in the right order (only superheroes wear their underwear on the outside) helps us accomplish ideal conditions for warmth, comfort and dryness for great winter running.

 - Base layer: The idea behind a base layer is to pull moisture away from your body.
 This layer should be light and moisture-wicking.
 While old-school wool is an option, many runners opt for quick-dry synthetics.